-The first step in filing an Erb’s palsy lawsuit is consulting with a qualified birth injury lawyer to get a case evaluation.
+The first step in filing an Erb’s palsy lawsuit is consulting with a qualified birth injury lawyer to get a free consultation.
 An Erb’s palsy lawyer will ask you questions and discuss the facts of your potential case at no cost to you.

-Before formally filing your Erb’s palsy claim, your lawyer will need to determine the treatments your child may need, as this is a key factor in establishing your Erb’s palsy case value.
+Before formally filing your Erb’s palsy claim, your lawyer will determine any future treatment for your child’s affected arm to establish your case value.

-To do so, your attorney will work to create a life care plan that documents how much your child’s care will cost throughout their lifetime — and, in turn, how much compensation your family may be eligible to receive for your child’s injuries.
+Your Erb’s palsy attorney will work to create a life care plan that documents how much your child’s care will cost throughout their lifetime.
+This can predict how much Erb’s palsy compensation your family may be eligible to receive for your child’s injuries.

-In order to build the strongest case possible, your lawyer will need to gather evidence that shows your child’s Erb’s palsy was caused by medical malpractice.
+Your lawyer will need to gather evidence that shows your child’s injury was preventable to build the strongest medical malpractice case possible.

 This evidence may include:

-- Details of the exact series of events that happened before, during, and after birth
+- Documentation of the exact series of events before, during, and shortly after childbirth

-After the defendants respond to your complaint, your lawyer will gather more evidence to support your case.
-The defendant’s legal team will gather their own evidence in an attempt to prove their side.
+During the discovery phase, your lawyer will gather more evidence to support your case.
+The defendant’s legal team will gather their own evidence to prove their side.